 4. What do the doctors have to say?

-Doctors don’t know everything, but they do know a lot.
+Doctors don’t know everything, however, they do know a lot.
 Do the doctors think your loved one has a chance, or are they firm that there is no hope left?

 5. What would my loved one say?